lady-h-world/My_Garden/reading_pages/YinYang/ts2.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/data_exploration/add_res_stationary_test.png" width="1000" height="800" />
 </p>

-As mentioned before, our sales data is better for multiplicative decomposition.
-Now let's do stationary analysis on the multiplicative decomposition residuals, and it appears to be both differencing stationary and trending stationary.
+Now let's do stationary analysis on the multiplicative decomposition residuals, it appears to be both differencing stationary and trending stationary.
+This has further proved what mentioned before, this time series is better to use multiplicative decomposition.
+This insight is helpful in deciding the model type should be "additive" or "multiplicative" in forecasting tools such as Prophet.
+You will see more details in "Time Series Forecasting" section.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/data_exploration/mul_res_stationary_tests.png" width="1000" height="800" />